-We commit to keep you informed as information surrounding COVID-19 is constantly changing and evolving.
-We will continue to update our policies and provide greater detail to you when necessary as we get closer to the summer.
-Should you have questions, concerns, or ideas on COVID-19 and summer 2021, please reach out to Max Yamson, Executive Director at firstname.lastname@example.org..
-We will update you periodically and have virtual meetings for returning campers to answer specific questions as well as our annual first-time camper orientation which will have additional information regarding health and safety surrounding COVID-19.
+We commit to keeping you informed as information surrounding COVID-19 is constantly changing and we may continue to update our policies and provide greater detail to you if necessary as we get closer to the summer.
+Should you have questions, concerns, or ideas on COVID-19 and summer 2023, please reach out to us at email@example.com.

 Protecting our community

 As we look forward to summer 2023, Camp Livingston strongly recommends all campers be fully vaccinated against COVID-19, including up to date boosters.
 However, for this coming season, camper admission criteria will not include the requirement of COVID-19 vaccination (fully or partially).
 This policy is subject to alteration pending any major unforeseen changes in the ongoing COVID-19 pandemic.
 For summer 2023, staff members, both year-round and seasonal, are required to maintain up-to-date vaccination status according to the CDC at all times.